Royals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-5.
+- In seven games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-6.

-- In their last 10 matchups with a total posted by oddsmakers, the Royals and their foes are 2-8-0 when it comes to hitting the over.
+- When it comes to the over/under, the Royals and their foes are 2-8-0 in their last 10 contests.

-- The Royals have put together a 3-3-0 record against the spread over their past 10 games (bookmakers set runlines in six of those games).
-Kansas City games have gone under the set point total three times in a row, and the average total during this span was 7.8 runs.
+- The Royals' ATS record is 2-3-0 over their last 10 games (bookmakers set spreads in five of those games).
+In four consecutive games, Kansas City and its opponent have finished below the over/under, with the average total established by bookmakers being 8.2 runs.

 Royals Betting Records & Stats

-- The Royals have been underdogs in 51 games this season and have come away with the win 15 times (29.4%) in those contests.
+- The Royals have been chosen as underdogs in 52 games this year and have walked away with the win 15 times (28.8%) in those games.

-- Kansas City has a record of 5-23, a 17.9% win rate, when it's set as an underdog of +140 or more by bookmakers this season.
+- Kansas City is 4-16 this season when entering a game as the underdog by +150 or more on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Royals have a 41.7% chance of pulling out a win.
+- The Royals have an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.

-- Kansas City and its opponents have hit the over in 26 of its 63 games with a total this season.
+- So far this season, Kansas City and its opponents have hit the over in 26 of its 64 games with a total.

 - The Royals have an against the spread mark of 5-6-0 in 11 games with a line this season.